 Our curriculum is based around the National Curriculum 2014.
 The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject

-To support teaching and learning we use a variety of published schemes.
+To support teaching and learning we use a variety of published schemes as a starting point for teaching and learning.
 These include;

 Maths – White Rose Maths